realpython/python-guide/docs/writing/reading.rst

 .. image:: /_static/photos/34689452831_93d7fd0571_k_d.jpg

-One of the core tenets behind the design of Python is creating readable code.
-The motivation behind this design is simple: The number one thing that Python programmers do is read code.

 One of the secrets of becoming a great Python programmer is to read, understand, and comprehend excellent code.